Terms and Labels

 Diagnostic labeling is causing a significant amount of confusion amongst patients and doctors alike.
 One doctor may use the term Functional Neurological Disorder or Functional Movement Disorder, but then another may use Conversion Disorder.

-The inability for the medical community to agree to a specific definition and label for medically unexplained symptoms leaves many patients confused about their diagnosis and struggling to find where they fit.
+The inability of the medical community to agree to a specific definition and label for functional symptoms leaves many patients confused about their diagnosis and struggling to find where they fit.
 These various labels individually have different meanings, which contributes to the confusion.
-The many different theories and beliefs about medically unexplained symptoms are the major contributing factor why the various medical specialties are reluctant to agree on a label.
-However, all these terms are theoretically referring to the same set of symptoms.
+The many different theories and beliefs about functional symptoms are the major contributing factor why the various medical specialties are reluctant to agree on a label.
+However, all the above terms are theoretically referring to the same set of symptoms.

 Functional added to DSM-5

 Functional Neurological Symptoms Disorder was added as an inclusion term to Conversion Disorder in the DSM-5, which published in May of 2013.
 The term was once used in the 19th and early 20th centuries to refer to disorders like migraine and Tourette’s syndrome, and it was not the only change to Conversion Disorder in the DSM-5.

 The need to identify a psychological stressor was one change to the criteria.
 Doctors have a habit of connecting functional symptoms to any recent or old stress without relevant evidence.
 It is questionable how one can ever be sure that a psychological stressor is ever relevant or is converting into a physical symptom?
 Many patients found after a psychological evaluation that they did not have a connection.
 Yet, they had functional symptoms.
 Therefore, a need emerged for the updated changes in the new edition of the classification manual.

 FND Hope’s observation is that Psychologists most often use Conversion Disorder where Functional Neurological Disorder is a term used more commonly amongst those more familiar with FND.
 FND is starting to be picked up by general neurologists.